Pilot Projects RFA 2026

 - TRANSCEND Health Research projects must have a single PI who will be responsible for the scientific direction and management of the project.
 The PI can be a non-US citizen on a visa.

-- The PI for Health Research projects may not concurrently have research funding from other IDeA Program award mechanisms (e.g., INBRE, COBRE, and DaCCoTA).
+- The PI for Health Research projects may not concurrently have research funding from other IDeA Program award mechanisms (e.g., INBRE, COBRE, and TRANSCEND) by the start of award period.

 - Funds may be used for consumable supplies, services, small laboratory hardware (nothing >$5,000), personnel costs (including salaries of PIs and Co-Is up to 5%), and travel.

-- Investigators who receive TRANSCEND support are required to provide an oral presentation at the annual TRANSCEND symposium, as well as a summary appropriate for non-researchers.
-A video recording of the presentation and summary will be maintained on the TRANSCEND website for dissemination to the public and communities of interest in North Dakota.
+- Investigators who receive TRANSCEND support are required to provide at least two oral presentations at the annual TRANSCEND symposium (one introduction and one update), as well as summaries appropriate for non-researchers.
+Video recordings of the presentations and summaries will be maintained on the TRANSCEND website for dissemination to the public and communities of interest in North Dakota.

-- Any publication arising from the work supported by TRANSCEND must cite the grant, 1P20GM155890-01.
+- Any publication arising from the work supported by TRANSCEND must cite the grant, 1P20GM155890-03.

 - Term and budget adjustments: The TRANSCEND PIs reserve the right to make term and budget adjustments in accordance with the intent of the funding mechanism and NIH policies concerning scientific overlap of projects.